awsdocs/aws-encryption-sdk-docs/doc_source/how-it-works.md

 ![\[Envelope encryption with the AWS Encryption SDK\]](http://docs.aws.amazon.com/encryption-sdk/latest/developer-guide/images/envelope-encryption.png)

-If you have multiple master keys, each of them can encrypt the plaintext data key\.
+If you have multiple master keys or wrapping keys, each of them can encrypt the plaintext data key\.
 Then, the AWS Encryption SDK returns an encrypted message that contains the encrypted data and the collection of encrypted data keys\.
 Any one of the master keys can decrypt one of the encrypted data keys, which can then decrypt the data\.

 When you use envelope encryption, you must protect your master keys from unauthorized access\.
 You can do this in one of the following ways:
 + Use a web service designed for this purpose, such as [AWS Key Management Service \(AWS KMS\)](https://aws.amazon.com/kms/)\.